osu-crypto/libOTe/README.md

         silent_vole
         oos
         kkrt

+        foleage

+        regular_dpf
+        ternary_dpf
+        sparse_dpf
 )
 ```

 ## Help

-Contact Peter Rindal peterrindal@gmail.com for any assistance on building
+Create a github issue or contact Peter Rindal peterrindal@gmail.com for any assistance on building
 or running the library.

 ## Citing